-We have planned ahead based upon a 2023/24 year-end total reserve balance of \pm 3.6m that, due to the recognition of investment income and reduced expenditure became \pm 4.3m at year end.
+We have planned ahead based upon a 2024/25 year-end total reserve balance of £4.5m that, due to finalising year end accounting became £4.6m at year end.

-Based on the new operating model, which places more emphasis on investing in retaining TfN's technical capacity and capability, a subsequent reduction in commissioned activity and the challenge of unindexed grant allocation with a cost base subject to inflationary pressure, our strategy retains the requirement for a minimum reserve of $\pounds 2m$.
+Based on the new operating model, which places more emphasis on investing in retaining TfN's technical capacity and capability, a subsequent reduction in commissioned activity and the challenge of unindexed grant allocation with a cost base subject to inflationary pressure, our strategy retains the requirement for a minimum reserve of £2m.
 If longer term funding arrangements align to the cost base associated with the new operating model, TfN would be able to reassess its reserves strategy including the required minimum.